EVERSE-ResearchSoftware/RSQKit/pages/tasks/software_maintenance.md

 ### Solutions

 - **Write a thorough test suite and check your test coverage.** Use a coverage tool (e.g. {% tool "pytest-cov" %} for Python, {% tool "covr" %} for R) to understand how much of your code is exercised by tests, and identify gaps.
-- **Set up a continuous integration (CI) pipeline** that runs your test suite automatically on every commit and on a scheduled basis (e.g. weekly).
+- **[Set up a continuous integration (CI) pipeline](/ci_cd)** that runs your test suite automatically on every commit and on a scheduled basis (e.g. weekly).
   Scheduled runs catch breakage caused by external changes even when you are not actively developing.
   Tools such as {% tool "github_actions" %} or {% tool "gitlab-cicd" %} make this straightforward.
-- **Pin and manage your dependencies explicitly.** Use a dependency management tool appropriate to your language (e.g. {% tool "pip" %}, {% tool "venv" %}, {% tool "pip-tools" %}, {% tool "uv" %} or {% tool "poetry" %} for Python, {% tool "renv" %} for R) to record exact versions and make updates deliberate and auditable.
+- **Pin and manage your dependencies explicitly.** Use a [dependency management tool appropriate to your language](/reproducible_software_environments) (e.g. {% tool "pip" %}, {% tool "venv" %}, {% tool "pip-tools" %}, {% tool "uv" %} or {% tool "poetry" %} for Python, {% tool "renv" %} for R) to record exact versions and make updates deliberate and auditable.
   Consider using {% tool "dependabot" %} or {% tool "renovatebot" %} to automate dependency update pull requests.
-- **Keep your documentation current.** Review your README, installation guide, and usage examples whenever you make a substantive change to the software.
+- **[Keep your documentation current](/documenting_software_project).** Review your [README](/creating_good_readme), installation guide, and usage examples whenever you make a substantive change to the software.
 If you cannot install and run your own software from scratch using only your documentation, it needs updating.
 - **Establish a clear issue tracker.** Use GitHub Issues, GitLab Issues, or an equivalent to record known bugs, planned improvements, and technical debt.
-This makes the maintenance backlog visible and shared, rather than held only in one person's head.
+This makes the [maintenance backlog visible and shared](/organising_software_projects), rather than held only in one person's head.
 - **Use {% tool "semantic-versioning" %}** to communicate the nature of changes to users.
 Following Semantic Versioning conventions (MAJOR.MINOR.PATCH) signals whether an update is a breaking change, a new feature, or a bug fix — helping users decide when and whether to upgrade.
+See also [Releasing software](/releasing_software).
-- **Write a CHANGELOG** and update it with each release.
+- **Write a CHANGELOG** and update it with each [release](/releasing_software).
 A clear record of what changed, when, and why is valuable both for your users and for your future self trying to understand the history of the software.
 - **Reduce the bus factor.** If you are the sole maintainer, document the key decisions, architecture, and operational knowledge in the repository itself — not just in your head.
 If possible, share ownership with at least one other person who can act if you are unavailable.
+Regular [code review](/code_review) is one effective way to spread knowledge of the codebase.
 - **Recruit help from the community of developers or users.** Ask for help maintaining your project, label your issues clearly for low-entry barriers to contributing (e.g. `good first issue`), organise regular maintenance sprints to work on the software with your collaborators.
 - **Apply for funds specifically for software maintenance.** Funders are increasingly recognising the importance of investment in maintenance of key research software (e.g. see the [Software Sustainability Institute's Research Software Maintenance Fund](https://www.software.ac.uk/programmes/research-software-maintenance-fund)) to ensure it remains reliable and accessible.
-- **Archive or deprecate software you can no longer maintain.** If you are unable to sustain active maintenance, make that clear in the repository (e.g. a prominent notice in the README, a repository archive, or an explicit deprecation statement).
+- **[Archive or deprecate software you can no longer maintain](/archiving_software).** If you are unable to sustain active maintenance, make that clear in the repository (e.g. a prominent notice in the README, a repository archive, or an explicit deprecation statement).
 This is more helpful to users than silent abandonment.

 ---